top of page

 Not What You Expect - and There's Magic in the Differences

-But here you'll try out a wide variety of techniques - tools for exploring any topic you choose.
-Your handbook contains all the reminders you'll need to use your tools again, even if you don't pick up your journal for months afterwards.
-This method doesn't require daily writing, and there's no homework between meetings.
+But here you'll try a wide variety of techniques - tools you can use for any topic you choose.
+Your workbook contains the reminders you'll need to use your tools again, even if you don't pick up your journal for months afterwards.
+This method doesn't require daily writing, and there's no homework between sessions.

-You don't need a plan or a goal - just show up for each meeting.
+You don't need a plan or a goal - just show up each week.
 Bring your writing tools, your curiosity, and your life.
 Ruth will give you a prompt - everyone writes loosely and privately for a few minutes - then we shift our perspective with another prompt.

-You're not writing for an audience - not working on a manuscript - not seeking feedback from others.
+You're not writing for an audience - not producing a manuscript - not seeking feedback or input from others.
 This isn't a "support group" or a "process group," and there's no critique or counseling.
-You have the quiet support of other people who are keeping their own appointments to sit and focus - but they don't intrude on your work.
+You have the quiet support of other people who are keeping their own appointment to sit and focus - but they don't intrude on your work.

-Register now for the upcoming 6-week course on Zoom - you can reserve your spot with a $50 deposit.
+Register now for the upcoming 7-week course on Zoom - you can reserve your spot with a $50 deposit and pay the balance later.
 Or click here to be contacted when new Journal to the Self® courses are scheduled.

 Private Groups, Retreats, Customized Themes

 The course can also be concentrated into a weekend retreat or spaced in other ways.
 Use the form below to get more information.
 We offer private workshops for an organization, a church, or just a group of friends.
 This course requires 6 people who commit to attend, and can accommodate up to 12.
-We can also design a special Journal to the Self® series with prompts to help explore a theme.
-With a focused event you can move you toward greater clearness at the same time that you are learning the classic set of tools.
-Popular themes include life transitions and decisions - spirituality - medical challenges or caregiving - holidays and seasons - fresh starts - decluttering and downsizing - moving through grief - creative projects - professional development.
+We can also design a custom Journal to the Self® series, focusing the prompts to help you explore a theme and move you toward greater clearness at the same time that you are learning the set of tools.
+Popular themes include life transitions and decisions - spirituality - medical challenges or caregiving - holidays and seasons - fresh starts - decluttering and downsizing - moving through grief - activism and community - creative projects - professional development.

 Consider an Affinity Group